 Dental Bonding is a wonderful and safe technique for fixing cosmetic flaws in teeth and even replacing damaged tooth structure.
 It is a fast and affordable way to conceal stains and cracks, fill gaps, and restore chipped or broken teeth.
-Dr. Noel of AffableCare Dental uses a moldable plastic, called resin, to cover existing teeth or replace missing part of the tooth structure.
+Dr. Noel, a cosmetic dentist at AffableCare Dental, uses a moldable plastic, called resin, to cover existing teeth or replace missing part of the tooth structure.
 Once the resin hardens and bonds to the existing tooth, it blends in and looks very natural.

-What can I expect during my bonding procedure?
+What can I expect during my dental bonding procedure?

 Bonding is typically a one-appointment process, but like most dental procedures your visit will probably start with an examination and any necessary cleaning.
 Dr. Noel will then prepare the particular tooth or teeth by applying a very mild etching solution.
 This solution slightly roughens the surface of the teeth so the resin bonding material can attach with a very strong bond.
 A conditioning gel may be applied at this time.